pnkfelix/curly-dollop/content/step1-deployment/step1.3-sam-i-lam.en.md

 ```

 Let this run.
 It will spit out a bunch of output, but at the end, if it is successful, it
-should end with lines that look like:
+should end with lines that look like\:

 ```
 CloudFormation outputs from deployed stack